Yippy/toast-ui-editor-bundle/README.md

 ### Step 5: Render Markdown syntax content

 If you were saved markdown syntax in the database.
-Then you can use the twig function `toast_ui_editor_viewer_widget` to render the markdown syntax content.
+Then you can use the twig function `toast_ui_editor_widget_viewer` to render the markdown syntax content.
 The first parameter id:  div DOM id.
 The second parameter content: twig variable, the markdown syntax content.